atbcb/usab-uswds/_aba-guides/chapter-6-saunas.md

 #### If clothes hooks or shelves are provided, do they need to be accessible?

-Yes, storage elements, including clothes hooks or shelves, must comply (§225.2).
+Yes, storage elements, including clothes hooks or shelves, must comply (§F225.2).
 At least one of each type of storage must be within reach range.

 #### Do controls for saunas and steam rooms need to comply with operable parts requirements?

 Yes, controls intended for users need to comply with operable parts requirements (§309).
-Controls must be within reach range and operable with one hand and without tight grasping, pinching, twisting of the wrist, or more than 5 lbf to operate.
+Controls must be within reach range and operable with one hand and without tight grasping, pinching, twisting of the wrist, or more than 5 pounds of force to operate.

 #### Can sauna and steam room walls be used to provide back support for benches?